dataset-vn/crowdsource-tool/docs/source/guide/ml.md

     ```
     The machine learning backend server starts listening on port 9090.

-3. Connect the machine learning backend to Label Studio on the **Model** page in Label Studio UI, or use the following command on the command line:
+3. Connect the machine learning backend to Dataset on the **Model** page in Dataset UI, or use the following command on the command line:
     ```bash
     label-studio start text_classification_project --init --template text_classification --ml-backends http://localhost:9090
     ```